 The Conservancy does not allow the placement or planting of supplemental food or nutrition sources on its preserves.
 This includes food plots, bait piles and salt blocks.

 13. Can I use dogs to hunt at Conservancy preserves?

-Dogs are allowed off-leash for small game and waterfowl hunting purposes only at preserves that offer those opportunities.
+Dogs are allowed off-leash for turkey, small game and waterfowl hunting purposes only at preserves that offer those opportunities.
 For non-hunting purposes, dogs are allowed at the following preserves: Catherine Wolter Wilderness Area, Tenderfoot Forest Reserve, Bass Lake, Caroline Lake, Mink River in Door County and our Military Ridge Prairie Heritage Area preserves.
 Dogs are not permitted at other Conservancy preserves in Wisconsin.
 When dogs are off-leash, they must be kept under voice control by their owners at all times to prevent them from creating a nuisance on adjacent properties and residences.
-From April 1 to August 1, all dogs must be on a leash to protect ground-nesting birds.
+From April 15 to July 31, all dogs must be on a leash to protect ground-nesting birds.

 14. Isn’t it unethical for a conservation organization to allow hunting on its preserves?

 Hunters were some of the early conservationists in our state, and they continue to support habitat protection through hunting license fees and taxes on guns and ammunition.
 Their support benefits not only game species, but the many other plants, animals and habitats that the Conservancy is working to protect in Wisconsin.